araobp/pic-mcu/README.md

 (2) After 3 sec, the recording automatically finishes.

 (3) LED0-2 showes a serial number of the recording: 0(000), 1(001), 2(010) ..
 7(111).

+After the measurement in the field, use Jupyter Notebook for signal analysis.

 ## Tips